BrooklynGamery/gdocexpo/participate/content.markdown

-# Volunteer for the Game Devs of Color Expo
+# Participate the Game Devs of Color Expo

 ![](/assets/images/photos/2016/11.jpg)

+## Purchase a table

+Although we are no longer accepting games to showcase, we do have tables available for companies that are interested in hiring game developers of color.
+Contact us at hello@brooklyngamery.com to learn more about pricing.

+Want to do more?
+[Sponsor the event.](/sponsor)

+## Volunteer

 The expo is a community-run event.
 You make it possible!
 We need volunteers to help run the event and show games by developers of color outside New York City.